auth0-samples/auth0-react-samples/02-Custom-Login-Form/README.md

 ## Enable Cross Origin Authentication

 In order to be able to log-in with user and password you need to enable the [Cross Origin Authentication](https://auth0.com/docs/cross-origin-authentication).
-This is not required for Social or Enterprise connections.

 Make sure you edit the contents of the `public/callback-cross-auth.html` file to match your Client Id, Domain and Callback settings.
 This page will only be used when third-party cookies are disabled in the client browser, and *needs to be served over HTTPS*.
 Note that when third-party cookies are disabled, there are some browsers where the authentication flow will NOT work.